jsowndarrajan/refactoring-improving-the-design-of-existing-code/README.md

 This repository contains exercise codes from the book [Refactoring - Improving the Design of Existing Code](https://www.amazon.co.uk/Refactoring-Improving-Design-Existing-Technology/dp/0201485672).
 It will help you get started with the exercises in C# while reading the book.

+> Any fool can write a code that a computer can understand.
+Good programmers write code that humans can understand.

 ## Chapter 1:

 ### When to refactoring: